Entries can be presented in the following formats:

 Consider why it’s important…

-- What was the significance of the legend for Australia’s democracy?
+- What was the significance of the legacy of this individual, group, event or document for democracy?

 - What was happening in Australia and the world at the time?

-- What were the outcomes or implications of the legend for Australia and the world?
+- What were the outcomes or implications of decisions and actions taken?

 - Are there links to contemporary issues?

-Use at least one primary document in your research
+Use at least one primary source document in your research

 - Clearly describe the document